shanedewitt/Scheduling/doc/README.txt

 - Speed issues (see below) <better in 1.5>
 - Date on Appt List header in Arabic doesn't show up correctly.
 - Error massages should be clearer for the end Users <fixed in 1.5>
 - Event raise for clinic groups raises the name of the group not the clinic.
-The receiving end in the C# code compares and checks for the clinic.
+The receiving end in the C# code compares and checks for the clinic. <fixed in 1.5>
 - When making a walk-in appointment, it lets you cancel check-in by pressing the cancel button, yet walk-in continues to be made.
 - If user has no access to any schedules but has access to application (has BSDXZMENU key), opening the appointment menu causes a crash.
-- Shortcut server/port is not overridden when cancel, retry and enter them manually.

 Other Bugs: